GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-08-31-the-andrew-sullens-marksmanship-competition.md

 The competition marksmanship team conducts training sessions quarterly.
 We plan to continue to do so after ASMC so that we are ready for the next event.

 **Q9.
+How can GSDF Soldiers volunteer?**

+To volunteer for the ASMC, first check with your chain of command.
+Then, contact Warrant Officer Joseph Mezzatesta via GSDF email.

+**Q10.
 Do you have any closing remarks?**
 \
 All that has happened has been a collective of GSDF grit and determination.
-We have some very talented Soldiers, who have worked hard to contribute and support the Georgia National Guard Marksmanship Program. \
+We have some very talented Soldiers, who have worked hard to contribute and support the Georgia National Guard Marksmanship Program.
-\
 I am very proud of the GSDF Soldiers who have helped make this a reality.\

 I’m also very proud to have been a part of the ASMC since 2013.
 Hopefully, the ASMC will go on for many years to come.

-**Q10.
-How can GSDF Soldiers volunteer?**

-To volunteer for the ASMC, first check with your chain of command.
-Then, contact Warrant Officer Joseph Mezzatesta via GSDF email.

-For more on the ASMC, follow the GSDF on Facebook and Instagram.
+For more on the ASMC, follow the GSDF on [Facebook](https://www.facebook.com/GeorgiaSDF) and [Instagram](https://www.instagram.com/georgiastatedefenseforce/).

 ![](/images/don-salc-2.jpg)